 the T intersection toward Lapoint on Highway 121.
 Drive 5.7 miles east.

 (After dropping down into a canyon and turning rightward, ignore the first

 dirt road on the left.
 The dirt road you want will be about 1/3 mile past

 mile marker 28.)
 Turn left, go through the fence, then turn right into a

 broad primitive parking area.

-To begin the ride, find the singletrack heading due west at the northwest
+To begin the ride, find going west from the parking area.